 The need for a protection plan should be considered separately in respect of each child in the family or household.

-Where a child is to be the subject of a child protection plan, the conference is responsible for recommendations on how agencies, professionals and the family should work together to ensure that the child will be safeguarded from harm in the future.
-This should enable both professionals and the family to understand exactly what is expected of them and what they can expect of others.
+Where a child is to be the subject of a Child Protection Plan, the conference is responsible for recommendations on how agencies, practitioners and the family should work together to ensure that the child will be safeguarded from harm in the future.
+This should enable both practitioners and the family to understand exactly what is expected of them and what they can expect of others.

 The plan should:

-- Describe the actions required for each child by family, professionals and, where appropriate, the child themselves, including the nature and frequency of contact by professionals with children and family members;
+- Describe the actions required for each child by family, practitioners and, where appropriate, the child themselves, including the nature and frequency of contact by practitioners with children and family members;

 - Set a timescale for the completion of these actions;